Alex Davison

+Alexander Davison (born 3 November 1979) is a racing driver from Australia.
+He was the 2004 Porsche Carrera Cup Australia champion.

 Junior career

 Starting in karts at a young age, he progressed to Formula Ford in 1998 racing a used 1995 Van Diemen RF95.
 With sponsorship from Wynn's and OAMPS Insurance, Davison upgraded to a year old Van Diemen RF98 for 1999 and finished third in one of the most competitive Australian Formula Ford seasons behind champion Greg Ritter.
 He had tied on points with Steve Owen in second, but on a countback of race wins, lost second place to Owen, who had five wins to Davison's four.
 After two years of Formula Ford, Davison's eyes turned to Europe.

 Sports cars

 Manthey Racing

 Unable to break into an open-wheel series, Davison found a role with German Sports Car team Manthey Racing.
 After initially racing Porsche Carrera Cup in the German national series, Davison was promoted to the Porsche Supercup, a pan-European series supporting several legs of the Formula 1 World Drivers' Championship and finished sixth, including one victory at Indianapolis.
 Two more years with Manthey in the German series saw no significant improvement and Davison returned home to Australia during 2003.